Richard Cumberland (dramatist): Early life and education

 Richard Cumberland was born in the master's lodge of Trinity College, Cambridge on 19 February 1731/2.
+His father was a clergyman, Doctor Denison Cumberland, who was at the time of his birth rector of the Church of St Laurence, Stanwick, residing at The Old Rectory, Stanwick, Richard's childhood home.

-His father was a clergyman, Doctor Denison Cumberland, who became successively Bishop of Clonfert and Bishop of Kilmore, and through him his great-grandfather was Richard Cumberland, the philosopher and bishop of Peterborough.
+Denison Cumberland became successively Bishop of Clonfert and Bishop of Kilmore, and through him his great-grandfather was Richard Cumberland, the philosopher and bishop of Peterborough.
 His mother was Johanna Bentley, youngest daughter of Joanna Bernard and the classical scholar Richard Bentley, longtime master at Trinity College.
 She was featured as the heroine of John Byrom's popular eclogue, Cohn and Phoebe.
 Cumberland's youngest sister Mary became recognized later as the poet Mary Alcock.
 A great-great grandfather was Oliver St John, the statesman.

 Cumberland was educated at the grammar school in Bury St Edmunds.
 He later related how, when the headmaster Arthur Kinsman told Bentley he would make his grandson an equally good scholar, Bentley retorted: "Pshaw, Arthur, how can that be, when I have forgot more than thou ever knewest?"
 In 1744 Cumberland was moved to the prestigious Westminster School, under Doctor Nicholl as headmaster.
 Among his contemporaries at Westminster were Warren Hastings, George Colman, Charles Churchill and William Cowper.
 At the age of fourteen, Cumberland went to Trinity College, Cambridge, where in 1750 he took his degree as tenth wrangler.
 In his beginning writing, he was influenced by Edmund Spenser; his first dramatic effort was modeled after William Mason's Elfrida and called Caractacus.